daveman-creator/daveman-creator/README.md

 # :man_climbing: David
 **`Web Developer`**
 Hello, I am Mbanu David, a web developer with a passion for crafting engaging websites and complex databases.
-I'm very passionate about solving complicated problems and creating software solutions.:robot_face: In my liesure time, I go for a walk or play football and basketball.
+I'm very passionate about solving complicated problems and creating software solutions and also aiming to explore the  endless possibilities in the world of technology.:robot_face: In my liesure time, I go for a walk or play football and basketball.
 <br />
 <div align="center" >
 [![My Skills](https://skillicons.dev/icons?i=javascript,nodejs,typescript,react,nextjs,tailwind,html,css,sass,figma, drawSQL,postgres,postman,jest&theme=dark#gh-dark-mode-only)](https://skillicons.dev#gh-dark-mode-only)